Sideroads

 When you’re done with a hike or a drive, you will have to turn tracking off manually.
 The app can’t read your mind!
 If you forget to turn off tracking, you might end up recording something you hadn’t intended, such as a drive after a hike.
 You can fix that by saving the track to your desktop, editing the track to remove extraneous track points, importing the track back into the Tracks pivot, then deleting the original track.

-It is worth noting that enabling tracking might cause your mobile device to consume a little more power than usual.
+It is worth noting that generating a track might cause your mobile device to consume a little more power than usual.

 Track Sync